marc-dantas/pile/GOALS.md

     # ..
     # 10
     ```
+- [X] String escaping
+  * Final: use the backslash syntax to write escaped characters in string literals and char literals.

 ## To Be Done
 Definitely going to happen someday.
 Probably not exactly like described but it will happen.